Skip to main content Skip to footer

 • special stockings to reduce the risk of blood clots

-• early mobilisation (i.e. not staying in bed) to reduce the risk of blood clots and chest infection
+• early mobilisation to reduce the risk of blood clots and chest infection

-• antibiotics to lower the risk of wound infection.
+• antibiotics to reduce to risk of wound infection.

-Before starting treatment, it is important that you consider stopping smoking to reduce the risk of infection and help you fully recovery after your treatment.
+Before starting treatment, it is important that you consider stopping smoking to reduce the risk of infection and help you fully recover after your treatment.

 Surgery for Skin Cancer